dkillen/starknet-contracts/README.md

 # Dave's StarkNet Playground
-This is a repository for all the StarkNet contracts that I am working and playing with to gain a better undestanding of Cairo and StarkNet.
+This is a repository for StarkNet contracts that I am working and playing with in my quest to better undestand Cairo smart contracts for building on StarkNet.

 ## Contracts